Editor's choice: LendingClub

-How you’ll want to cover the expenses of an unexpected home repair will depend on the extent of the repair, how much you’re able to contribute from savings and how your home was damaged, among other factors.
+How you’ll want to cover the expenses of an unexpected home repair will depend on the extent of the damage, how much you’re able to contribute from savings and how your home was damaged.

 Home repair costs can vary according to the value of your home, where you live and the extent of the damage.
-But here’s a ballpark of what you can expect for common home repair and improvement costs, according to a July 2018 HomeAdvisor survey.
+Here’s a ballpark of what you can expect for common home repair and improvement costs, according to a July 2018 HomeAdvisor survey:

 |Repair type||Average cost||Average range||Lowest and highest cost|